 Motions phase – A motion is a proposal written to the court requesting an asked-for order, ruling, or direction.
 There are a variety of different motions, and it has become standard practice to file certain kinds of motions based on the type of case.
 Sometimes a hearing is held so that the court can consider both sides of the argument.

 Going to Mediation

 Mediation is a method for alternative dispute resolution that can be requested at any point throughout the court proceedings.
 If requested, both parties, their attorneys, and a neutral mediator will be present throughout every session.

-If you attend mediation, both sides will present your case and engage in settlement negotiations.
+Both sides will present your case and engage in settlement negotiations if you attend mediation.
 These will be facilitated by the mediator, with both parties as well as their attorneys receiving the opportunity to contribute.
 Mediations are non-binding; either party reserves the right to accept or reject the offer.